PromQL Query¶

 When determining the time window (

-) for a PromQL query, the following priority is applied:- If a time window is specified in PromQL (e.g., [5m]), that window value is used as
+step) for PromQL queries, the following priority is used:- If a time window is specified in PromQL (e.g., [5m]), that window value is used as

 - If a time window is specified in PromQL (e.g., [5m]), that window value is used as